Variable Frequency Drive Protection Functions on Motor

 - Stall protection

 Stall protection is generally for synchronous motors.
-For asynchronous motors, the stall during acceleration is necessarily over current, and the variable frequency drive can protect the motor by over current and overload protection.
+For induction motors, the stall during acceleration is necessarily over current, and VFD can protect the motor by over current and overload protection.
 Stall during deceleration can be avoided by setting a safe deceleration time during commissioning.